 But if a family member or friend insists, make sure it’s clear exactly which foods you’re avoiding.
 Tell them all the hidden names for sneaky allergens like Soy.
 Then, if your aunt ‘must’ make food for your family, she gets the job of reading and sharing every food label.
 Make it a game!
 How many food labels does every dish get?
 If she chooses to cook for you, she’ll maximize her gift by making food you can actually eat!

-It might seem absurd to some people to see every label for ingredients of something homemade and delicious, but allergen-free breastfeeding moms understand.
+It might seem absurd to some people to see every label for ingredients of something homemade and delicious, but allergen-free breastfeeding families understand.
 It simply isn’t worth it when a treat leads to your baby crying for hours or having diarrhea or eczema or whatever symptom your sweet one gets with their food sensitivities.
 When you agree, as loving adults, on what needs to happen for a helpful meal, then the meal actually helps — and you get to relax and enjoy it.

 The People You Love Can Be a Listening Ear to Your Valid Frustrations